dmx-systems/cytoscape-edge-connections/README.md

 The `addEdge(s)` method(s) accepts usual Cytoscape edge objects (plain JS objects) but with the particularity that the `source` and `target` data can refer to another edge.

-**Important:** in general use only the `addEdge(s)` method to add edges to the graph.
-Don't add edges declaratively (when calling the Cytoscape constructor) or by calling `cy.add()`.
-Only then your edges will get an aux node, and thus are ready for being connected to other edges.
+**Important:** in order to get edge connectivity you must create edges programmatically, that is by calling the `cy.addEdge(s)` method(s) listed above.
+Only then 1) the edge will get an aux node, and thus can be the source/target of another edge, and 2) can itself have an edge at their source/target end.
+In contrast edges created/added the standard way (that is declaratively in the Cytoscape constructor or by calling `cy.add()`) will *not* get edge connectivity.

-You still can have edges without an aux node in your graph (by adding declaratively or by `cy.add()`).
+One more detail about the *order* in which to add edges: the `cy.addEdges(edges)` method finds out itself the order in which to add the given edges.
+There is *no* requirement a referred edge appears in the `edges` array *before* the referring edge.
+The only requirement is that the referred *nodes* exist in the graph already.
+(The "find order" process is governed by the `maxPasses` config value.)
+In contrast the `cy.addEdge(edge)` (singular) method requires that *both* referred elements (source and target) exist in the graph already, regardless of being node or edge.

 ## Build